rjocoleman/docker-alpine-s3fs/README.md

 ## Usage

-Can be used in two ways:

-1. As a data-only container, add this container with the correct ENV to your workload and use the `--volumes-from` command in another container to mount the mount point.
-Your bucket will be exposed as `/var/s3`.
-This will not pass commands to the entrypoint.
-It will run as an infinite loop.
-Set env `RUN_STYLE=data-only`

-2. As a base image for a container.
+As a base image for a container.
 ENV `MOUNT_POINT` can be changed to direct the mount point to a different directory as required.

-Set env `RUN_STYLE=base-image`
+### Note

+_Exporting_ Fuse based mounts as data volumes using the `--volumes-from` command doesn't work (this is a Docker thing).